 Extended school day for year 11

-It is important to say, now, that it is likely that – from the Monday, 5th October each Year 11 student will have a compulsory extended day, one more lesson per day on Tuesday, Wednesday and Thursday.
+It is important to say, now, that it is likely that – from the week beginning Monday, 5th October each Year 11 student will have a compulsory extended day, one more lesson per day on Tuesday, Wednesday and Thursday.
 This is not unusual for Year 11 as we have always run intervention classes in the past but the difference this year is that it will be a requirement for all Year 11 students.
-This is not intervention; it is to make up for lost teaching time especially as the content required for the examinations has not been reduced in English, maths and science.
+This is not intervention and indeed, large amounts of intervention is not the way forward.
+It is to make up for lost teaching time especially as the content required for the examinations has not been reduced in English, maths and science.
 It will not be optional.

-We are expecting this to be welcomed as a bonus offered freely by all our teachers, rather than as bad news.
+It is important that students start work straight away and that they engage with every opportunity given to them.
+The additional lessons will ensure they catch up with missed content over a period of time rather than cramming at the end.
 We can only support Year 11 to achieve well if we ensure they cover the content well and in depth.
-More details of our plans for the Year 11 school day will follow later in August.
+More details of our plans for the Year 11 school day will once the term has begun.

 Health and safety